jonidelv/to-do/README.md

 # to-do
-To do list with Angular JS
+A simple To do list made with Angular JS.